 By Tim Leffel

-The thought that exotic travel has to break the bank is an assumption as sad as it is untrue, and Leffel proves it in The World’s Cheapest Destinations.
-Active storytelling and honest facts on not only where to go but how to travel once you get there are the driving factor here.
+The thought that exotic travel has to break the bank is an assumption as sad as it is untrue, and long-time travel writer Tim Leffel proves it in The World’s Cheapest Destinations.
+Active storytelling and honest facts on not only where to go but how to travel once you get there.

 The key takeaway from this book is that proper research and planning, along with a willingness to see a culture for what it really is, can save you a fortune.
 Oh, and don’t hesitate to bargain – just be respectful when you do so.